KubeOrch/community/proposals/repo-architecture/method1-details.md

-# Method 1: Monolithic Dockerfile (Dockerfile.monolith)
+# Method 1: Production Monolithic Dockerfile (Dockerfile.monolith)

 ## Overview

 This method builds a single monolithic runtime image that contains both the Go backend and the Next.js frontend.
 A single multi-stage `Dockerfile.monolith` compiles/builds each service in its own stage and assembles a single, runnable final image.
-This is useful for small deployments, simplified distribution, or environments where a single process/image is easier to manage.
+This is our **production deployment approach** for end users, providing a simple single-image experience similar to Prometheus and Thanos.

+## Purpose

+**Production Deployment**: This approach is designed for end users who want a simple, single-image deployment experience.
+It provides the same user experience as popular tools like Prometheus and Thanos, where users can simply run one container and have the entire application available.

 ## Files involved